the richest country in the Baltics

-Estonia is a beautiful, environmentally friendly and cozy country, which is a real decoration of the Baltic region!
-According to the human development index, Estonia is included in the list of the most developed countries in the world, which can be very well noticed in reality: there is almost no poverty, high incomes, all buildings are restored and tidy, the streets are clean and tidy, and thousands of tourists admire the well-preserved medieval architecture.
+Estonia is a beautiful, ecologically clean and cozy country, which is a real gem of the Baltic region!
+According to the human development index, Estonia is included in the list of the most developed countries in the world, which can be very clearly seen in reality: there is almost no poverty, high incomes, all buildings have been restored and well-groomed, the streets are clean and tidy, and thousands of tourists admire the perfectly preserved medieval architecture.

 Top 10 interesting places and activities: